Degree two unirational parametrizations over the real field: The classification of surfaces with biregular involutions over non-closed fields

 Note that assuming $X(\R) \neq \emptyset$, $X$ is rational as any del Pezzo surface of degree $\geq 5$ with a rational point is rational over the ground field.
+Indeed, since $X$ is not minimal, $X$ is birational to a del Pezzo surface of degree $\geq 5$ with a real point.
+Thus $X$ is rational.
 In particular this involution has been studied in \cite{CMYZ24}*{Section 9}. \end{example}